 BIOGRAPHY

-He has received several awards for his work, including Best music at the International Film Festival of Ahmednagar (India, 2021), 1st prize at the International Tapiola Choir Choral Composition Competition (Finland, 2020), Avni-Yaddor composition competition (Israel, 2008) and scholarships from the German Music Fund, the German Music Council, the Berlin Senate, the Cultural Foundation of the State of Schleswig-Holstein and the America-Israel Cultural Foundation.
+His work has been recognized with several awards, including Best Music at the International Film Festival of Ahmednagar (India, 2021), First Prize at the International Tapiola Choir Choral Composition Competition (Finland, 2020), and scholarships from institutions such as the German Music Fund, the German Music Council, the Berlin Senate, the Cultural Foundation of the State of Schleswig-Holstein, and the America-Israel Cultural Foundation.

 media